¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 If you do not receive a subsidy payment

 Premium payments are due in advance, on a calendar month basis.
 Monthly payments are due on or before the first day of each month for coverage effective during such month.
-There is a 60-day grace period.
+There is a 30-day grace period.
 This provision means that if any required premium is not paid on or before the date it is due, it may be paid during the grace period.
-During the grace period, the contract will stay in force.
-We will notify Health and Human Services (HHS), as necessary, of the non-payment of premiums, the member, as well as providers of the possibility of denied claims when the member is in the grace period.
+During the grace period, the contract will stay in force, however, claims may pend for covered services rendered to the member during the grace period.
+We will notify HHS, as necessary, of the non-payment of premiums, the member, as well as providers of the possibility of denied claims when the member is in the grace period.

 D) Retroactive Denials

 "Retroactive denial of a previously paid claim" or "retroactive denial of payment" means any attempt by a carrier retroactively to collect payments already made to a provider with respect to a claim by reducing other payments currently owed to the provider, by withholding or setting off against future payments, or in any other manner reducing or affecting the future claim payments to the provider.